jaspermclennan/canpl-bet/README.md

-# CPL Predictor: Power Rankings and Historical Priors
+# Canadian Premier League Predictor: Power Rankings and Match Prediction with Historical Priors

 This branch contains the core Predictive Engine for the 2026 CPL Season.
-The model utilizes a historical Z-Score normalization process to establish a baseline power ranking for every team before the season begins.
+The model utilizes a historical z-score normalization process to establish a baseline power ranking for every team before the season begins.
+This model is tuned to predict the first round of matches in the CPL's 2026 season, taking into account statistics from seasons 2021-2025 at a decaying rate.
+Due to changes in league data collection, as well as high squad turnover, we do not account for or utilize the 2019 or 2020 seasons in our model.

 ## The Pipeline
 The script `power_rankings_pipeline.py` automates the intake and processing of data from 2021-2025.
-1. **Fetch:** Pulls raw match and team data from Canadian Premier League API into csv files by year.
+1. **Fetch (source/fetch_data):** Pulls raw match and team data from Canadian Premier League API into csv files by year.
+2. **Aggregate (source/process_data/aggregation):** Combines csv files of yearly team and match data into cleaned csv files.
-2. **Correlate:** Identifies which stats (e.g., Goals from Open Play, Clean Sheets) most accurately predict Total Points using .corr() method in Pandas.
+3. **Correlate (source/process_data/pre_model):** Identifies which stats (e.g., Goals from Open Play, Clean Sheets) most accurately predict Total Points using .corr() method in Pandas.
-3. **Weight:** Applies a decay rate to give more importance to recent seasons (2024/2025).
+4. **Weight:** Applies a decay rate to give more importance to recent seasons (2024/2025).
-4. **Rank:** Generates a `Strength_Score` for every team.
+5. **Rank:** Generates a `Strength_Score` for every team.

 ## Match Prediction Logic
 Predictions are generated using a **Poisson Distribution** via `predict_via_power_rankings.py`.